-Summer 2019 volunteer application will start to be accepted in mid-February!
+Accepting Summer 2019 volunteer applications now!
 See below for more details.

 Do you enjoy working with children?
 Are you interested in learning more about working with kids, either as an intern or a volunteer?
 Can you commit to at least a week of supporting instructors leading and playing games and activities?
 Then our summer camp volunteer opportunities might be a good fit for you!

 Summer Camp Volunteers act as assistant instructors for our summer camps and receive training in our unique approach to mentoring youth in nature, which focuses on curiosity, play and asking questions as much or more than delivery of facts.
 You can learn more about this approach by exploring Coyote's Guide to Connecting with Nature, available from our web store.

 Volunteers apply online to indicate one or more weeks in the summer for which they would like to volunteer, including type of camp and location.
 The Volunteer Coordinator will then schedule volunteers based on these preferences and other factors, working with you to create a schedule that meets our needs and yours!
 Have more questions?
 Visit our Summer Camp Volunteer FAQ page.

 Volunteer Training Dates

 Volunteers are required to attend one volunteer training.

 - May 18, 2019 10am-3pm (Returning Volunteers Only) Linne Doran, Duvall

 - July 13, 2019 9am-3pm St Edward Park

 The Wilderness Awareness School welcomes volunteers over the age of 13.
 For youth, the program mimics a Counselor in Training program, giving them an opportunity to develop their leadership skills and envision themselves as future camp staff!